Cinema Bars - Surround Speakers Crackling

 If you are experiencing this issue with your surrounds, there is a possibility that your soundbar and surround speakers are not fully updated, and could be causing some issues.
 Follow the steps in the respective article below to check what version firmware your soundbar is running.

-If your bar is connected to the internet (Cinema 700/800/1200), unplug the bar from the wall for 10 seconds and plug it back it.
+If your bar is connected to the internet, unplug the bar from the wall for 10 seconds and plug it back it.
 The bar will then search for any available updates.
-After about 20 minutes, check your firmware versions again.
+After 24 hours, check your firmware versions again.
+Updates usually happen overnight when the bar is plugged in, but not in use.

 Check for Interference